signalfx/splunk-otel-java/README.md

 To extend the instrumentation with the OpenTelemetry Instrumentation for Java, you have to use a compatible API version.

-The Splunk Distribution of OpenTelemetry Java Instrumentation version 0.11.0 is compatible with:
+The Splunk Distribution of OpenTelemetry Java version 0.11.0 is compatible with:

 * OpenTelemetry API version 1.2.0
 * OpenTelemetry Instrumentation for Java version 1.2.0

 ## Correlating traces with logs

-The Splunk Distribution of OpenTelemetry Java Instrumentation provides a way to correlate traces with logs.
+The Splunk Distribution of OpenTelemetry Java provides a way to correlate traces with logs.
 It is described in detail [here](docs/correlating-traces-with-logs.md).

 # License and versioning

-The Splunk Distribution of OpenTelemetry Java Instrumentation is a distribution of the [OpenTelemetry Java Instrumentation project](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
+The Splunk Distribution of OpenTelemetry Java is a distribution of the [OpenTelemetry Instrumentation for Java project](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 It is released under the terms of the Apache Software License version 2.0.
 See [the license file](./LICENSE) for more details.